 2. Outdoor Living Space for Entertaining

 Now is the time to invite friends and loved ones over for barbecues and parties!
-To make this possible, add a deck or patio onto your back yard, then install the outdoor kitchen and living room you've always wanted.
+To make this possible, add a deck or patio with dog-friendly features onto your back yard, then install the outdoor kitchen and living room you've always wanted.
 Have the work done by a licensed contractor, especially if you're laying plumbing and gas lines for an outdoor sink or grill.

 3. Guest Room